Germany Country Commercial Guide

 Business Customs

 Business attire is generally formal and conservative.
-This means suits (not necessarily with tie) for men and suits or conservative dresses for women.
+This means suits (not necessarily with a tie) for men and suits or conservative dresses for women.

 Giving compliments is not common and can cause embarrassment.
 The same can be said about giving gifts, which may even be viewed as inappropriate.
 Only after negotiations or agreements, a small gift may be acceptable.
 The gift should not be overly expensive, but of good quality.